The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Sushi vinegar to uncooked rice ratio

 I was childishly disappointed when I ordered sushi in a generic seafood restaurant and received sushi rolls that tasted overwhelmingly of vinegar.
-(This has never happened in a Japanese restaurant.)
+Maybe they ran out of rice vinegar?
+Perhaps they just used too much?
+But whatever the reason, I am forever fearful of overseasoning sushi rice.

 Tip: If you want to find your perfect ratio of vinegar to rice, make a large batch of the sushi vinegar mixture – it keeps well in the fridge.
 Add two tablespoons of vinegar to your cooked rice.
 Taste, and mix in more vinegar until you’re happy with the result.

-Use it for onigiri or rice bowls.
-Or serve it with Asian stews like this spicy Korean braised tofu dish or stir-fries like Chinese tomato egg stir-fry.
+- Dinner: Asian stews like this Gochujang tofu (spicy Korean braised tofu) dish or stir-fries like Chinese tomato egg stir-fry are all delicious with rice.

 Equipment

-- Large glass bowl (or wooden hangiri bowl)
+- Large glass bowl – or wooden hangiri bowl

-- Instant pot (or electric pressure cooker)
+- Instant Pot – or electric pressure cooker

 - Rice paddle or non-metal spatula